The Pennsylvania Statute

 Consulting a Pennsylvania-licensed defense attorney early in the process is the most reliable way to navigate the local court system.
 Many attorneys offer flat-fee representation for fake ID cases.

-This article describes Pennsylvania law as of the publication date.
+This article reflects Pennsylvania law as of 2026, with statute references current through the 2025-2026 legislative session and federal REAL ID enforcement language current through the May 7, 2025 deadline.
 Statutes and prosecutorial practice can change, and individual cases turn on specific facts.
 For active matters, the right step is speaking with a Pennsylvania defense attorney rather than relying on general overviews.